 This means that if you want to activate the pan-European program, you must necessarily register for VAT in each country in which your goods will be stored.

 3.2 Returns abroad

-Keep in mind that, even if you have not activated the pan-European program and you have shipped your goods only to FBA warehouses in Italy, it is quite possible that they end up in a foreign warehouse.
+Keep in mind that, even if you have not activated the pan-European program and you have shipped your goods only to FBA warehouses in your own country, it is quite possible that they end up in a foreign warehouse.

 How come?
 Here’s an example.